 The purpose-performance connection: how to build high-performing teams

-In the ever-evolving landscape of business, what sets apart the most innovative, efficient, and successful organisations from the rest?
+In business, what sets apart the most innovative, efficient, and successful organisations from the rest?
 Is it innovation, research and development, market share, or branding and marketing?
-Or E all of the above?
+Or all of the above?

-While all of these elements and business functions offer a competitive edge, all of them are pretty tough to achieve without a high-performance organisational culture.
-Such a culture is not merely a buzzword; it is a strategic pillar that drives business performance, boosts employee morale, and fuels overall success.
+While all of these elements offer a competitive edge, they’re pretty tough to achieve without a high-performance organisational culture.
+Such culture is not just a buzzword: it’s a strategic pillar that drives business performance, boosts employee morale, and fuels overall success.

-In fact, research by McKinsey & Company has demonstrated that organisations with a laser focus on cultivating higher-performing cultures enjoy substantial benefits.
-These benefits include creating a threefold return to shareholders, achieving superior employee engagement and collaboration, elevating customer satisfaction, and reducing staff turnover.
+Research by McKinsey & Company has demonstrated that organisations with a laser focus on cultivating higher-performing cultures enjoy many benefits.
+These include creating a threefold return to shareholders, achieving superior employee engagement and collaboration, elevating customer satisfaction, and reducing staff turnover.

-A high-performing team is characterised by its exceptional efficiency, innovation, and ability to achieve outstanding results.
-Purpose acts as the North Star, aligning team members’ efforts and driving them to pursue a common goal.
-When a team collectively believes in its mission, every task and challenge becomes an opportunity for growth, collaboration, and continuous improvement.
-Purpose fosters a deep connection among team members, inspiring them to push boundaries, overcome obstacles, and consistently deliver exceptional performance.
+A high-performing team is characterised by its efficiency, innovation, and ability to achieve outstanding results.
+Purpose acts as the North Star, driving team members to pursue a common goal.
+In a high-performing team, every task and challenge becomes an opportunity for growth, collaboration, and continuous improvement.
+The team shares a purpose, inspiring them to push boundaries, overcome obstacles, and excel in their work.

-So, how exactly do you build a high-performing and purpose-driven team within your organisation?
-It’s something we’ve focussed on heavily at Young Folks with the support of external experts in leadership, people and culture and HR.
+So, how exactly do you build a high-performing and purpose-driven team?
+It’s something we’ve focussed on heavily at Young Folks with the support of external experts in leadership, people and culture, and HR.

 Purpose is a competitive advantage

-Exceptional company cultures leverage their organisation’s unique mission, vision and values to inspire their workforce and steadfastly deliver on their brand promise to customers.
+Exceptional company cultures use their organisation’s unique mission, vision, and values to inspire their workforce and deliver on their brand promise.

-Weaving purpose into company culture creates a magnetic force that attracts top talent, retains highly skilled professionals, increases engagement and productivity, enhances employee well-being and safety, fosters diversity, equity, and inclusion, and delivers the pinnacle of customer experience.
-It unites the team around a shared purpose and ensures everyone is pulling in the same direction, thus empowering your organisation to outperform the competition.
+Weaving purpose into company culture attracts top talent, retains highly skilled professionals, increases engagement and productivity, enhances employee well-being and safety, fosters diversity, equity, and inclusion, and delivers a better customer experience.
+It ensures everyone is pulling in the same direction, empowering your organisation to outperform the competition.

 Mindset is the cornerstone of high-performance

-A growth mindset, driven by a clear sense of purpose, empowers individuals and teams to embrace challenges as opportunities for learning and development.
-Purpose instils a compelling ‘why’ behind actions, shaping a mindset characterised by resilience, innovation, and unwavering determination.
-When purpose is the driving force, it transforms obstacles into stepping stones on the path to excellence, fostering a mindset that propels individuals and teams toward high performance, and setting the stage for exceptional achievement.
+A growth mindset empowers us to embrace challenges as opportunities for learning and development.
+Purpose instils a compelling ‘why’ behind our actions, shaping a mindset that’s characterised by resilience, innovation, and unwavering determination.

-American psychologist and author Dr. Carol Dweck’s work around mindset has shaped the way Ami and the Craft Coaching team understand high performance, and how to unlock possibility versus probability in an individual.
+American psychologist and author Dr. Carol Dweck’s work around mindset has shaped the way Ami and the Craft Coaching team understand high performance.

-Ami says “The differences between fixed and growth mindset can definitely be felt and seen in an organisational culture.
-Fixed mindset looks like safety thinking, a lack of belief that your effort will make a difference, believing that either you are naturally talented at a task or an area, rather than able to work on it.
-In contrast, when you have a team who are operating from a growth mindset, they believe they can always improve, put effort in to develop their skills, and always believe that they can apply themselves to achieve anything.”.
+Ami says: ‘The differences between fixed and growth mindset can definitely be felt and seen in an organisational culture.
+A fixed mindset looks like safety-thinking and a lack of belief that your effort will make a difference.
+A fixed mindset believes that you’re either naturally talented at a task or not, rather than able to work on it.’

 Self-actualisation: higher needs drive high performance

-In Abraham Maslow’s hierarchy of needs and motivation theory, self-actualisation represents the pinnacle of psychological growth, marking the point at which an individual’s full potential is achieved once fundamental physical and egoic requirements have been satisfied.
+In Abraham Maslow’s hierarchy of needs and motivation theory, self-actualisation represents the pinnacle of psychological growth, marking the point at which a person’s full potential is achieved once fundamental physical and egoic requirements have been met.

-According to Ami, “the theory supports the idea that when our basic human needs are met, we are able to access a ‘high performing’ part of our brain that allows us to set high standards of excellence for ourselves, believe in the growth and development of ourselves and others, want to work to our full potential as human beings, and find greater meaning in the work.”
-Making self-actualisation an important factor in Ami and the Craft Coaching team’s work building high-performing teams.
+Ami explains how this relates to high-performing qualities: ‘When our basic human needs are met, we are able to access a ‘high performing’ part of our brain.
+This allows us to set high standards for ourselves, believe in growth, work to our full potential as human beings, and find greater meaning in work.’

-Through her work with leaders and teams in a range of different organisations (including Young Folks), Ami has seen self-actualisation increasingly emphasised particularly through the pandemic and with it the Great Resignation where she observed people take pay cuts and sacrifice climbing the ladder for a stronger alignment with individual purpose – whether that be work flexibility, a sense of satisfaction at work and work/life balance.
+Through her work with leaders and teams in different organisations, including Young Folks, Ami has seen self-actualisation in practice.
+Particularly through the pandemic and the Great Resignation, she observed people take pay cuts and sacrifice climbing the corporate ladder for a stronger alignment with individual purpose.

 Hunger, hustle and high performance

-According to Ami, a fundamental element that underpins high performance is the shared commitment and unwavering hunger for doing well.
-This profound desire to set ambitious goals and resolutely pursue them is not only a driving force for individual achievement but a cornerstone of organisational success as well.
-This hunger is not a burden that solely rests on the shoulders of business owners or leaders either – Ami notes that “the team has to feel this hunger too”.
+A fundamental element that underpins high performance is the shared commitment and hunger for doing well.
+This desire to set ambitious goals and pursue them is a driving force for both individual and organisational success.

-However, it’s vital to draw a clear distinction between hunger and hustle to avoid the pitfalls of burnout.
-While both concepts are fuel for high performance, Ami emphasises that hustle relies on adrenaline and can lead to exhaustion.
-Conversely, true hunger emanates from a place of deep commitment, unwavering clarity of purpose, and a genuine care for the journey and the team.
-This not only sustains high performance but also fosters a healthier and more enduring path to success.
+However, we need to draw a clear distinction between hunger and hustle to avoid the pitfalls of burnout.
+While both are fuel for high performance, Ami emphasises that hustle relies on adrenaline and can lead to exhaustion.
+True hunger comes from a place of deep commitment, clarity of purpose, and a genuine care for the work and the team.

 Strategies for developing a high-performing team culture